-1. Junior calf is an animal born between February 1, and August

-1, of the current year.

-2. Senior calf is an animal born between August 1, of the previous year and February 1, of current year.

-3. Junior yearling is an animal born between February 1, and

-August 1, of previous year.

-Senior yearling is an animal born between August 1, two years previous, and February 1, of previous year.
+- 1. Junior calf is an animal born between February 1, and August 1, of the current year. - 2.
+Senior calf is an animal born between August 1, of the previous year and February 1, of current year. - 3.
+Junior yearling is an animal born between February 1, and August 1, of previous year. - 4.
+Senior yearling is an animal born between August 1, two years previous, and February 1, of previous year. - 5.
 August 1, is the base date used to determine the class in which animals two years old or over are shown.

-Grades or Purebreds

-It is usually advisable for the first year club member to select two grade calves unless his father is a breeder of registered cattle, and is willing to assist in securing a superior animal.

-If the member does not have the money to purchase the calves, he may borrow it from his father or the bank.
-If the calves thrive the first year, it may be possible to sell one the second year and pay off the original cost of the two calves.
-If the member proves that he is interested in the calf club project and desires to continue, he may sell both grades and secure a registered calf for the second year.
+Grades or Purebreds-It is usually advisable for the first-year Club member to select a grade calf unless his father is a breeder of registered cattle, and is willing to assist in securing a superior animal.
+A club heifer should be sired by a registered bull and be out of a well-bred, good-type, high-producing dam.
+If the member proves that he is interested in the calf club project and desires to continue, he may sell the grade and secure a registered calf for the second year.

-Ideal Type Holstein-Friesian Cow Courtesy Extension Service, Holstein-Friesian Assn. of America.
+Ideal Type Holstein-Friesian Bull Courtesy Extension Service, Holstein-Friesian Assn. of America